hnarasimhan/constrained-classification/README.md

 hmean_loss = classifier.evaluate_perf(x, y)
 ```

-The following code snippet creates a `BisectionClassifier` object and fits a model that optimizes a fractional-convex loss function:
+The following code snippet creates a `BisectionClassifier` object to fit a model that optimizes a fractional-convex loss function  and evaluate its loss:
 ```
 from models.unconstrained import BisectionClassifier